2010 Carrera Panamericana: Stage 4

 The stage 4 began in the Auditorio Josefa Ortíz en Santiago de Querétaro continued to Corregidora, and returned to the north of the city.
-Later took the route 57 towards Huimilpan, Amealco.
+Later took the route 57 towards Huimilpan in Amealco de Bonfil Municipality.
 The race entered to Guanajuato by the municipality of Jerécuaro and passed throw Apaseo el alto, Tarimoro, Acámbaro.
 In Michoacán travels by Zinapécuaro and finished in Morelia.
 The total distance was 434 km. in eleven sections.
 81 km were in speed seccions.